mmostakinhossain313/workflow-01-ai-lead-qualification-auto-follow-up-system/README.md

 Gmail Follow-Up
 ```

+---

 ## How It Works

-A potential customer fills out a form on the website.
+A potential customer fills out a form.

 The lead information is automatically stored in Google Sheets, which triggers the automation workflow.

 The workflow reviews the lead details, creates a quick AI-generated summary, sends an instant Telegram notification to the business owner, and automatically sends a follow-up email to the lead.

 This process helps businesses respond faster, stay organized, and reduce the chances of losing potential customers.

+---

 ## Screenshots